Home » Self Care » Friendship » Friend Finder: The Best Apps to Make Friends 2025

 2. Clic

 I’ve looked at several friend finder apps and another that I recommend is Clic a new social networking app for Aussies to make friends and meet people in their area.
-It only takes few minutes to sign up and start chatting.
+It only takes a few minutes to sign up and start chatting.
 You can use your existing Facebook or Instagram account, or your Apple ID if you don’t have social media.
 I made sure to complete my bio and the interests section to get more accurate matches.
 For example, if you’re after a travel or workout buddy, make sure to include that.

 Free version: Free with in-app purchase